t-shoemaker/2024_dtl_lm-interpretability/chapters/04_ngram-models.md

 H_{\text{cross}} = -\Sigma_w P_w log(q_w)
 $$

-Where, cross-entropy is the sum of true probabilities $P_w$ for tokens $w$ multiplied by the log of their predicted probabilities $q_w$.
+Where cross-entropy is the sum of true probabilities $P_w$ for tokens $w$ multiplied by the log of their predicted probabilities $q_w$.
 In this small experiment, "predicted" probabilities will just be the average probability of a token in the corpus.
 This acts as a baseline against which we can measure the sampling strategies.

 ### Unigram modeling